-Many aspiring welders have a question in mind, is welding hard, and want to know the answer.
+Many aspiring welders have a question in mind, whether is welding hard, and want to know the answer.
 And the answer to this question will enable you to decide whether this field is for you or not, so we decided to answer it.
 So, carry on reading this post.

 Some people consider welding a severely difficult skill because its practical portion is much harder to grasp than theoretical knowledge.
 It is so because the majority of people find years and years of experience and extensive learning frightening.

 However, this difficulty level in learning welding depends on lots of factors.
 We know that humans are different.
 Some of them learn to weld in just a short period, while others demand a considerable amount of time to develop their skill set.
-Moreover, some people will still not be able to welder after putting in their time and effort.
+Moreover, some people will still not be able to weld after putting in their time and effort.

 What are the factors that determine how hard it is to learn to weld?

 The following are the factors that indicate how hard it is to learn to weld: